AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 Prerequisites

-- Regions: Communication between AWS us-west-2 (Oregon) and Google Cloud us-west1 (Oregon) (Japan is not currently supported)
+- Region: Communication between AWS us-west-2 (Oregon) and Google Cloud us-west1 (Oregon) (Japan is not yet supported at this time)

-- This region pair falls under AWS Interconnect - multicloud Tier 1 (the lowest-priced tier)
+- This region pair falls under AWS Interconnect - multicloud Tier 1 (the cheapest tier)

-- Monthly costs calculated based on 730 hours
+- Monthly costs are calculated based on 730 hours

-- Bandwidth options: 1 Gbps and 10 Gbps
+- Two bandwidth options: 1 Gbps and 10 Gbps

-- For 10 Gbps connections: Continuous flow of 1 Gbps / 5 Gbps
+- 10 Gbps connection: continuous 1 Gbps / continuous 5 Gbps

-- Bulk transfer scenarios: Transferring 10 / 20 / 50 TB from Amazon S3 to Google Cloud Storage, and 10 / 20 / 50 TiB from Google Cloud Storage to Amazon S3 in single transfers
+- As bulk transfer scenarios, we also include comparisons for one-time transfers of 10 / 20 / 50 TB from Amazon S3 to Google Cloud Storage, and 10 / 20 / 50 TiB from Google Cloud Storage to Amazon S3

-Note that AWS pricing is based on decimal gigabytes (GB, 1 GB = 10^9 bytes), while Google Cloud pricing is based on binary gibibytes (GiB, 1 GiB = 2^30 bytes).
-Therefore, in this entry, we'll calculate AWS side in GB/TB and Google Cloud side in GiB/TiB.
+Note that AWS pricing uses decimal gigabytes (GB, 1 GB = 10^9 bytes), while Google Cloud pricing uses binary gibibytes (GiB, 1 GiB = 2^30 bytes), so in this entry, the AWS side uses GB / TB, and the Google Cloud side uses GiB / TiB for calculations.

-For comparison, we're including the connection pattern using AWS Direct Connect and Google Cloud's standard Cross-Cloud Interconnect.
-This pattern requires complex procedures including BGP configuration and self-managed redundancy.
+For comparison, connection patterns using AWS Direct Connect and the standard Google Cloud Cross-Cloud Interconnect are included.
+These patterns require complex procedures including BGP configuration and manual redundancy setup.

 |---|---|---|---|